-If a rescue group takes in a healthy pet that costs a minimal amount to make ready for adoption (neutering/spaying, grooming, vaccinations, microchip, monthly preventatives), the “profit” from that animal is applied to the vetting costs of the many others who are not as fortunate.
+If a rescue group takes in a healthy pet that costs the minimal amount to make ready for adoption (neutering/spaying, grooming, vaccinations, microchip, monthly preventatives), the profit from that animal is applied to the vetting costs of the many others who are not as fortunate.

 We work with traumatized animals, treat illnesses and injuries—providing care that the original owners either refused to provide or could not afford.
 Rescuers do whatever is necessary and it can often take several months to return the animal to good health, physically and/or mentally.
-For every puppy that 10 people are clamoring for, there is an old or fearful dog that no one has applied for as months or even years pass; he is welcome and loved, but costs money in food, vetting, and supplies that far exceed any reasonable adoption fee.
+For every puppy that 10 people are clamoring for, there is an old or fearful animal that no one has applied for as months or even years pass; welcome and loved, but costing money in food, vetting, and supplies that far exceed any adoption fee.